 - Refactoring- reconstruct something

-Refactoring simply means to reconstruct something in such a way that it does not affect the behavior or any other features.
-Refactoring in software design means to reconstruct the design to reduce and complexity and simplify it without affecting the behavior or its functions.
+Refactoring simply means reconstructing something in such a way that it does not affect the behavior of any other features.
+Refactoring in software design means reconstructing the design to reduce complexity and simplify it without affecting the behavior or its functions.
 Fowler has defined refactoring as “the process of changing a software system in a way that it won’t affect the behavior of the design and improves the internal structure”.

 Different levels of Software Design:

 There are three different levels of software design.
 They are:

 The architecture of a system can be viewed as the overall structure of the system & the way in which structure provides conceptual integrity of the system.
 The architectural design identifies the software as a system with many components interacting with each other.
 At this level, the designers get the idea of the proposed solution domain.

 Here the problem is decomposed into a set of modules, the control relationship among various modules identified, and also the interfaces among various modules are identified.
 The outcome of this stage is called the program architecture.
 Design representation techniques used in this stage are structure chart and UML.